dolphindb/Tutorials_EN/streaming_tutorial.md

 #### 5.4 subWorkers

 Table subWorkers displays the status of workers of subscriber nodes responsible for streaming.
-Each row represents a subscriber worker thread.
+Each row represents a subscription topic.

 Column|Description
 ---|---
+workerId|Subscriber node worker ID
+Topic|Subscription topic
 queueDepthLimit|The maximum allowed depth (number of records) of a message queue on the subscriber node queueDepth|Current depth (number of records) of the message queue on the subscriber node processedMsgCount|The number of messages that have been processed failedMsgCount|The number of messages that failed to be processed lastErrMsg|The last error message
-Topics|Subscription topics, separated by commas.

 The following example shows the results of executing getStreamingStat().subWorkers in DolphinDB GUI with various values of configuration parameters 'subExecutorPooling' and 'subExecutors'.